 Email Us: Andrea Meredith

-Requirements: We are seeking candidates with a PhD in neuroscience, biophysics, physiology, or other relevant field.
-Experience with electrophysiological recordings or imaging is required.
-Excellent oral and written communication skills (fluent in English) required.
-URM and candidates meeting criteria for Diversity Inclusion are especially encouraged to apply.
+Requirements: Candidates should have a PhD in biophysics, neuroscience, physiology, or other relevant field.
+Experience with electrophysiological recordings is required.
+Excellent oral and written communication skills should be demonstrated through publications and presentations.

 To apply: Please send your application by email to Dr. Andrea Meredith, including: